10 Foods That Can Boost Collagen Production for Firm, Elastic Skin

 Eggs

 Egg whites contain a large amount of proline, one of the essential amino acids for collagen production.
-Plus, while further research is needed, collagen-like proteins (similar to types I and V) have been found in the hen’s eggshell membranes and yolk.
+Plus, collagen-like proteins (similar to type I ) have been found in the hen’s eggshell membranes and yolk.[5]

 diet collagen boost